Miguel2617505/SMMLV_calculator/README.md

 # SMMLV Calculator - Colombia 🇨🇴

-This is a simple interactive calculator built in **Python** and **Streamlit** to calculate the total amount of the *Colombian minimum wage (SMMLV)* for different years between 2020 and 2025.
+This is a simple interactive app built with **Python** and **Streamlit** that allows users to calculate the total value of the *Colombian minimum wage (SMMLV)* for any year between **2020 and 2025**, including a historical data view and graphical analysis.

-Project created by Miguel Hernández as part of his Data Science learning journey, with purpose and faith.
+Created by **Miguel Hernández** as part of his Data Science journey — with purpose, ethics, and vision 🇨🇴✨

 ---

 ## 🚀 Features

-- ✅ Calculates the total SMMLV for a selected year (2020–2025)
+- ✅ Calculates total SMMLV based on selected year (2020–2025)
-- 🧮 Interactive Streamlit interface
+- 🧮 Interactive interface (Streamlit)
-- ✔️ Input validation and clean layout
+- 📊 Displays SMMLV history and percentage changes
-- 🔁 "Clear" button to reset inputs
+- 📈 Graph of historical evolution (matplotlib)
-- 📊 Based on official salary values in Colombia
+- 🇨🇴 Personalized with Colombian branding

 ---